smack42/ColorFill/codegolf26232/readme.txt

 floodtest           = input file, contains the 100,000 test cases 01_tigrou.cs        = winning program by tigrou steps_01_tigrou.txt = output of winning program by tigrou: 2,098,382 steps

+01_user1502040.c    = new, even better program by user1502040
+steps_01_user1502040.txt = output of program by user1502040: 2,075,590 steps
+(note: the original program crashed and had to be fixed; this change seems to produce a slightly different/worse result, 138 steps more than claimed)

 output of this program, ColorFill: 2,116,152 steps (would have been 2nd place)